 Being the world’s 4th most populous country, Indonesia is home to an estimated population of over 260 million people.
 The marine life diversity within West Papua, Indonesia, is considerably greater than in all other areas sampled in the coral triangle of Indonesia.

 Where is Raja Ampat?
 It is located in West Papua, Indonesia, one of the furthest and remote places you can travel to in Indonesia.
 Known as a diver’s mecca that nobody should miss!
 The reefs here are pure and described as untouched due to the location of the islands being remote from the nearest towns.
+Which is why it has become one of the best places to book a liveabord.

 The pristine clear water surrounding the islands contain millions of reefs and fish, many of which you will not be able to find anywhere else.